 Prior to the distribution, Mural intends to enter into a separation agreement with Alkermes.
-Additionally, Mural and Alkermes, or their respective subsidiaries, also intend to enter into various other agreements, including a transition services agreement under which Mural will temporarily receive certain services from Alkermes, a tax matters agreement, an employee matters agreement and an intellectual property license agreement.
+Additionally, Mural and Alkermes, or their respective subsidiaries, also intend to enter into various other agreements, including a transition services agreement under which Mural will temporarily receive certain services from Alkermes, a second transition services agreement under which we will temporarily provide Alkermes with certain services, a tax matters agreement and an employee matters agreement.
 These agreements will effectuate the separation and distribution and will provide for the allocation between Alkermes and Mural, or their respective subsidiaries, of Alkermes' assets, employees, liabilities and obligations (including employee benefits, intellectual property and tax-related assets and liabilities) attributable to periods prior to, at and after Mural's separation from Alkermes.
 These agreements will also govern certain relationships between Alkermes and Mural, or their respective subsidiaries, after the separation.
 For a more detailed description of these agreements, see "Certain Relationships and Related Person Transactions-Relationship with Alkermes-Agreements with Alkermes."